BEGINNER CLASSES ARE OPEN FOR REGISTRATION!

 (3) accustom our dogs to the class environment.

-For the second 4 weeks, our goals are to introduce dogs and handlers to the main skills needed for agility:
+In weeks 3-8, we will introduce dogs and handlers (that’s you!) to the main skills needed for agility:

 (1) teach handlers (humans) how to apply positive reinforcement (clicker) training to agility,

 (2) introduce dogs to agility equipment in a fun and safe manner,

 (3) start building obstacle drive (the dog’s desire to do the obstacle),

 (5) teach handlers two methods for changing direction on a course.

 The dog/handler team must have basic obedience & manners, such as an ability to be on leash, sit, down, stay, and come (recall).
 The dog should be able to focus on the handler (human) in a class setting.
 Dogs with previous experience in obedience, manners, tricks, canine good citizen (CGC), or similar group classes tend to excel in our Beginner agility class.

 There is no requirement of the owner or the dog to know obstacles or the rules of agility before attending class.

 This class is for dog/handler teams that are new to the sport of agility.
 Handlers (humans) should be eager to learn and want to have fun with their dog.
 Dogs should be able to pay attention to their handlers on-leash with distractions and off-leash with no to minimal distractions.